 That being said, this doesn’t mean that I don’t enjoy a stay at a luxury hotel, especially if it means a break from my frugal way of living.
-After all, who doesn’t want to feel like a queen for the day?
-So lucky for me, my job as a travel writer and photographer calls for accommodation reviews from time to time when I get to pretend, ever so briefly, that I’m part of the world’s wealthy elite.
-So while planning my Christmas in Iceland this past December, I was delighted to collaborate with 101 Hotel in Reykjavik.
+So lucky for me, my job as a travel blogger calls for accommodation reviews from time to time when I get to pretend, ever so briefly, that I’m part of the world’s wealthy elite.
+So when I spent a Christmas in Iceland, I was delighted to collaborate with 101 Hotel in Reykjavik.

 101 Hotel is a luxurious design hotel set in the heart of historic Reykjavik, the world’s most northern capital at the edge of the Arctic Circle.
 A member of Design Hotels, this elegant and refined hotel features 38 guest rooms (including 6 suites), a trendy restaurant and bar, a relaxing lounge area and on-site spa facilities.
 Contemporary artwork from local Icelandic artists is also showcased throughout the hotel, with a permanent exhibition and rotating works as well.

 What really sets this hotel apart from others is the cool and “unapologetic” Nordic design, a creation of designer and owner Ingibjörg S. Pálmadottir.
 The space is modern and minimalist making use of a calming monochromatic colour palette of black, white and grey.
 The extensive but quirky art collection, ’60s style furnishings, warming fireplace in the lounge and use of floor-to-ceiling glass in the restaurant and bar all combine to make your stay at Hotel 101 unforgettable.